n8stringham/gensim-evaluations/README.md

     model = api.load('word2vec-google-news-300')

 A complete list of pre-trained models available through gensim can be found [here](https://github.com/RaRe-Technologies/gensim-data).
-Of course, you can always use gensim to train and load your own model as well.
+Of course, you can always use `gensim` to train and load your own model.

 ### Generating custom language-specific test sets
-In addition to a model, `OddOneOut` and `Topk` also require a custom test set of categories.
+In addition to a model, `OddOneOut` and `Topk` require a custom test set of categories.
 Each category contains a list of words belonging to it.
 We can easily generate a custom test set by selecting a few relevant items from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 For example we might choose